 The galleries of the Pompidou’s permanent collection are a series of connected rooms (‘reading’ counterintuitively right to left) that takes the visitor on a whistlestop tour of 20th Century fine art.
 An enthusiast can spend all morning lost in the paintings and sculptures… it takes even longer now these works have been interspersed with examples of comics art.
 The curators show us a plethora of great pages that share stylistic approaches with or speak directly to/about the great art already on display.

-It’s no shock to see those foundational comic strip/book artists holding their own in terms of draughtsmanship among such august company, but refreshing to see the ways they reflect social issues of their day complement those of the slower art we are used to seeing in museums.
+The side corridors are given over to comic greats from the early years of the form.
+Lots of sketches and pages to linger over… It’s no shock to see those foundational comic strip/book artists holding their own in terms of draughtsmanship among such august company, but refreshing to see the ways they reflect social issues of their day complement those of the slower art we are used to seeing in museums.

-(details from) Bringing Up Father pages sit near the drawings of George Grosz.
+George McManus. (details from) Bringing Up Father pages sit near the drawings of George Grosz.

+Of course there would be Windsor McCay pages!
 It’s cool to see the originals next to the printed pages… these were full size newspapers, so you can see how the scale of the original art (somewhere between A2 and A1) allowed for the wealth of detail and perfect lines McCay was famous for.

 Up close, you can see the scratching out for corrections…